What to do if iPhone stuck in Apple Logo loop?

 This is definitely a hardware problem too.

-But the Good news is — All the data is still remain.
+So the Good news is — All the data is still remains.
 You can see them once we fixed the hardware that caused it.

-There is a video on below you can see one of the example.
+There is a video below to see how we repaired this kind of case.

 Why Hardware problem?
 Nothing happened recently...